pieterhartel/Truffle-tests-for-free/README.md

 For each contract there is a directory with the files needed by the `truffle test` command.
 The test script in the `test` directory has been generated from the first up to 50 historic transactions on the block chain as described in a paper currently under review.

-A test can be run by executing the file `make.sh` in the directory of the contract.
-The shell script fires up `ganache-cli` with the parameters needed for the test, compiles, and deploys the contract, runs the test and finally analyses the output of the test.
-The analysis shows the amount of gas used by each transacton.
-This is intended only as an illustration of the possibilities.
-The analysis can easily be extended.
-See the example below for a sample output of running `make.sh` for the Vitaluck contract.

 ## Prerequisites

 ```